iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.3/report.md

 > Simple to download but when opened it always shows a world map and no means of logging in PB<br> :date: __2021-01-19 15:59:39__

-> I didn't find it very easy to install the app.
-It wouldn't work on my Android Tablet, so I did it on my phone but then it asked me to "simulate an alert" on my laptop as there would be no sound on my phone while the app was switched on.
-Then I disovered that I couldn't login on my laptop with my email and password because it seems I already have an account which I must have created when I registered as a volunteer early last year and which I had forgotten about, as I was never asked to volunteer.
-I am confused now about what to do and have spent nearly an hour trying to sort this out.
-I just want to help.<br> :date: __2021-01-12 12:18:21__

-> I have changed my phone and number.
-Went on to the suggested site to change the details and verified.
-I now have no location map nor able to simulate an alarm.
-I assume its not working.
-Tried to phone the help line for 4 hours, no answer.
-Usually take 5-10 calls a day but non received since.
-Please make it simpler.<br> :date: __2021-01-11 14:18:19__

 #### 1-star reviews